DekaRelay/Lidar-sensor/README.md

 which means the machine is scaning the code continuously, the hap shown by python will also follows that.
 ### Testing Plan & Procedure
 1. Generate some random 8x8 matrix data using numpy and random libraries.
-2. Input these data into the plot model。
+2. Input these data into the plot model.

 If it shows the reasonable heatmap and always changing each of the pixel.
 The polt model could pass the test.